Chart Color Schemes

 North Sydney demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-North Sydney has a notably high level of educational attainment among its residents aged 15 and above.
-Specifically, 66.5% of these residents possess university qualifications, which is significantly higher than the national average of 30.4% and the state average of 32.2%.
-This indicates a strong focus on higher education in the area.
-Bachelor degrees are the most common type of qualification held by North Sydney residents, with 40.3%, followed by postgraduate qualifications at 22.5% and graduate diplomas at 3.7%.
+North Sydney has a notably high level of educational attainment among its residents aged 15 and above, with 66.5% holding university qualifications.
+This figure surpasses both the national average of 30.4% and the NSW average of 32.2%, indicating a significant educational advantage for the area.
+The most common qualification is the Bachelor degree, held by 40.3% of residents in this age group, followed by postgraduate qualifications at 22.5% and graduate diplomas at 3.7%.
+Vocational pathways account for 17.3%, with advanced diplomas making up 9.8% and certificates 7.5%.

-Vocational pathways also play a role, with advanced diplomas accounting for 9.8% and certificates for 7.5% of qualifications among those aged 15 and above.
-Educational participation is particularly high in North Sydney, with 26.2% of residents currently enrolled in formal education.
-This includes 8.9% pursuing tertiary education, 5.4% in primary education, and 4.7% engaged in secondary education.
+Educational participation is high, with 26.2% of residents currently enrolled in formal education.
+This includes 8.9% in tertiary education, 5.4% in primary education, and 4.7% pursuing secondary education.

 Frequently Asked Questions - Education